 Seasonal Timing Strategy: Utilizing Seasonal Trends for Commodities and Indices

 Application in Options Trading: Saliba aligns his directional options strategies with these structural tailwinds.
-It puts the wind at his back.
+It puts the statistical wind at his back.

-Example: You know natural gas often spikes heading into winter.
+You know natural gas often spikes heading into winter.
 But the lived experience of front-running a seasonal trade is watching the underlying asset chop sideways for weeks while Theta decay erodes your call options.
-Timing is still required.
+Structural timing and matching the correct option duration are still absolutely required.
+Don’t rely blindly on seasonality; use it as a confirming factor combined with implied volatility skew to build a higher-probability setup.

 Risk Management Techniques